Proper affine actions in non-swinging representations: Dynamics of maps of type

-In fact, such pairs of spaces play a crucial role.
-Let us begin with a definition; its connection with the observation we just made will become clear after Proposition~\ref{pair_transitivity}. \begin{definition}~ \begin{itemize} \item We define a \emph{parabolic space} to be any subspace of $V$ that is the image of either~$V^\subge_0$ or~$V^\suble_0$ (no matter which one, since $X$~is symmetric) by some element of $G$. \item We define an \emph{affine parabolic space} to be any subspace of $A$ that is the image of $A^\subge_0$ by some element of $G \ltimes V$.
-Equivalently, a subspace $A^\subge \subset A$ is an affine parabolic space iff it is not contained in $V$ and its linear part $V^\subge = A^\subge \cap V$ is a parabolic space. \item We say that two parabolic spaces (or two affine parabolic spaces) are \emph{transverse} if their intersection has the lowest possible dimension. \end{itemize} \end{definition} \begin{example}~ \begin{enumerate} \item For $G = \SO^+(p, q)$ acting on~$V = \mathbb{R}^{p+q}$ (where~$p \geq q$), a subspace~$F \subset \mathbb{R}^{p+q}$ is a parabolic space if and only if $F^\perp$~is a maximal totally isotropic subspace.
+~ \begin{definition}~ \begin{itemize} \item We define a \emph{parabolic space} to be any subspace of $V$ that is the image of~$V^\subge_0$ by some element of~$G$. \item We define an \emph{affine parabolic space} to be any subspace of $A$ that is the image of~$A^\subge_0$ by some element of~$G \ltimes V$. \item We say that two parabolic spaces (or two affine parabolic spaces) are \emph{transverse} if their intersection has the lowest possible dimension. \end{itemize} \end{definition} \begin{remark}~ \begin{itemize} \item Since $X_0$ is symmetric, $V^\suble_0$ (resp. $A^\suble_0$) is in particular a parabolic space (resp. an affine parabolic space). \item A subspace $A^\subge \subset A$ is an affine parabolic space if and only if it is not contained in $V$ and its linear part $V^\subge = A^\subge \cap V$ is a parabolic space. \item Clearly $V^\subge_0$ and~$V^\suble_0$ are transverse, and so are $A^\subge_0$ and~$A^\suble_0$.
+So two parabolic spaces (resp. affine parabolic spaces) are transverse if and only if their intersection has the same dimension as~$V^\sube_0$ (resp. $A^\sube_0$). \end{itemize} \end{remark} \begin{example}~ \begin{enumerate} \item For $G = \SO^+(p, q)$ acting on~$V = \mathbb{R}^{p+q}$ (let us assume~$p \geq q$), a subspace $F \subset \mathbb{R}^{p+q}$ is a parabolic space if and only if $F^\perp$~is a maximal isotropic subspace.
 Equivalently, $F$~is a parabolic space if and only if $F$~contains~$F^\perp$ and is minimal for that property (namely $p$-dimensional).
-Pairs of transverse parabolic spaces were called \emph{frames} in~\cite{Smi13}. \item If $G$~is any semisimple real Lie group acting on~$V = \mathfrak{g}$ (its Lie algebra) by the adjoint representation, a parabolic space is just an arbitrary minimal parabolic subalgebra of~$\mathfrak{g}$ (hence the name "parabolic space"). \end{enumerate} \end{example} \begin{proposition} A pair of parabolic spaces (resp. of affine parabolic spaces) is transverse if and only if it may be sent to~$(V^\subge_0, V^\suble_0)$ (resp. to~$(A^\subge_0, A^\suble_0)$) by some element of~$G$ (resp. of~$G \ltimes V$). \end{proposition} In particular, it follows from Proposition~\ref{Asubge_is_ampa} that for any map~$g \in G \ltimes V$ of type~$X_0$, the pair~$(A^\subge_0, A^\suble_0)$ is a transverse pair of affine parabolic spaces.
+Two parabolic spaces are transverse if and only if their intersection has dimension~$p-q$.
+Pairs of transverse parabolic spaces were called \emph{frames} in~\cite{Smi13}. \item If $G$~is any semisimple real Lie group acting on~$V = \mathfrak{g}$ (its Lie algebra) by the adjoint representation, a parabolic space is just an arbitrary minimal parabolic subalgebra of~$\mathfrak{g}$ (hence the name ``parabolic space''). \end{enumerate} \end{example} \begin{proposition} A pair of parabolic spaces (resp. of affine parabolic spaces) is transverse if and only if it may be sent to~$(V^\subge_0, V^\suble_0)$ (resp. to~$(A^\subge_0, A^\suble_0)$) by some element of~$G$ (resp. of~$G \ltimes V$). \end{proposition} In particular, it follows from Proposition~\ref{Asubge_is_ampa} that for any map~$g \in G \ltimes V$ of type~$X_0$, the pair~$(A^\subge_g, A^\suble_g)$ is a transverse pair of affine parabolic spaces.